Quick Links

 Recommended treatment consists of two parts.
 The first part involves the use of therapeutic shampoos, which should be used according to label instructions or from recommendations made by a physician or pharmacist.
 The second part should be seen as a two-week process of daily use of an ordinary shampoo followed by a cream rinse conditioner, along with combing the wet hair with a fine-tooth comb and frequently cleaning the comb on a paper towel between strokes to remove scalp debris and lice.

-For instance, therapeutic (medicated) shampoos should be utilized on days 1 and 7; and
+For instance, therapeutic (medicated) shampoos should be utilized on days 1 and 7; and ordinary shampoos followed by cream rinse conditioner and wet combing on all days (2-6 and 8-14).
+Efforts at fine tooth combing of wet hair daily are very important.

 Procedure for wet combing the hair to remove the nits (Days 1-14)